kastnerc/medical-personnel-management-system/README.md

 # Medical Personnel Management System (originally Gestion Personnel Medical)
-*This project was developed in French as part of a school assignment.*
+*This project was developed in French by a team of 3 as part of a school assignment.*

 ## Overview
 The Medical Personnel Management System (MPMS) is a desktop application built using C# and .NET (WPF) to help healthcare institutions manage their personnel efficiently.
 The application allows administrators to: